jukkakarvanen/kafka-streams-test-topics/README.md

 This project is class level compatible package for these classes, only different package name.
-The kafka-streams-test-topics project has kafka-streams-test-utils as compile time dependency only and you need to include that as your own dependency to your project.
+The kafka-streams-test-topics project has kafka-streams-test-utils as a compile time dependency only and you need to include that as your own dependency to your project.
 This way even the project is compiled using Kafka 2.3.0.
 You can use this also with any version of Kafka 2.0.0 and later.